Dunning-Kruger Effect: A little bit of knowledge is a dangerous thing

 Real-world singing and Dunning-Kruger

 When you think “I’ve got it!” after just a short period of time performing a particular skill, that’s typically when Dunning-Kruger bites.
-You know enough to know you’re getting somewhere, but nowhere near enough to objectively assess yourself.
+You see improvement and know enough to know you’re getting somewhere, but nowhere near enough to objectively assess where you are at or what you need next.

 Many beginners get stuck here.
 Worse still, a number go on to become coaches themselves, unwavering in their belief that they’ve got it all sorted.